RodricBr/Bash-Professional/README.md

 Print = Returns the results of the given command to the user <br>
 Loop = And awaits for another input <br>

+If you're really interested in shell history, I'll suggest this repository that shows a [shell ancestry](https://github.com/marcpaq/shellancestry) "tree".

 <br>

 - What is **Bash**? <br>